 The Trudo Vertical Forest will be the first Vertical Forest adopted by a social housing project.
-It is therefore destined for use by low-income social groups, particularly young people with an urban lifestyle.
-The 19 floors of the Tower will house apartments rented out at affordable rates and graced by balconies with hundreds of trees and plants in a wide variety of species.
+It is therefore destined for use by low-income social groups, particularly young people leading an urban lifestyle.
+The 19 floors of the Tower will be house apartments for rent at affordable rates and graced by balconies with hundreds of trees and plants in a wide variety of species.

-The Client, Sint-Trudo, has been immensely keen on the construction of this building, which will have 125 social housing units.
+The Client, Sint-Trudo, has been extremely fond of the construction of this building, which will have 125 social housing units.

-The Trudo Vertical Forest Tower will be a 75-meter skyscraper whose facade will provide a home to 125 trees, 5,200 shrubs and plants.
+The Trudo Vertical Forest Tower will be a 75-meter skyscraper whose façade will accommodating 125 trees, 5,200 shrubs and plants.

 It will create a green habitat in the metropolitan environment to facilitate the development of biodiversity, an authentic eco-system with over 70 different plant species able to counteract atmospheric pollution, thanks to the capacity of trees to absorb over 50 tons of carbon dioxide every year.